ModeladoFoundation/ocr-apps/apps/nqueens/README.md

 Task creation is bounded (using final clause) to reduce runtime overhead overall impact.

+ * OmpSs:
+Final clause is not supported for nanos6 API.
+Bounding is implemented manually.
+C11 atomics are compiled with GCC in a separate file, as C11 support is not completed.

 [1] Martin Richards, "Backtracking algorithms in MCPL using Bit
                       Patterns and Recursion"; online, available 10/07/2016 http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.51.7113&rep=rep1&type=pdf